Qubit recycling and the path counting problem: Circuits and path counting problem

 As for the weight of the domain wall, its weight contribution of a unit length of domain wall is $\frac{q}{1+q^2}$ in the bulk and $\frac{1}{q}$ when it is next to the $\mathbf{1}$-boundary.
 Diagrammatically, the unit weights can be represented by

 At the left end point of each domain wall, there is a overall factor of $\frac{1}{q^2}$, which in the diagram is represented by

 Taking into account of all these contributions, we see that Eq.~(\ref{diag_8}) can be further simplified to the one shown in Eq.~\eqref{diag_10}.
-The green line is the boundary of the $\mathbf{s}$-region.
+The green line (the bold, green line) is the boundary of the $\mathbf{s}$-region.
 The black points are the possible starting points of the paths.
-The red points are the $\mathbf{1}$s that in Eq.~(\ref{diagram_example}) and Eq.~(\ref{diag_8}), which the paths are forbidden to go through.
-The blue point is the destination of every paths.
+The red points (dark, gray points on the left) are the $\mathbf{1}$s that in Eq.~(\ref{diagram_example}) and Eq.~(\ref{diag_8}), which the paths are forbidden to go through.
+The blue point (light, gray point on the top-left corner) is the destination of every paths.

 For example, the weight of the green line in Eq.~(\ref{diag_10}) is

 up to the boundary condition on the right as shown in Eq.~(\ref{diagram_example}).

 The main lesson from this example is that not all domain walls need to be included in the calculation.
 In particular, it suffices to only consider configurations with a \emph{single} domain wall.
 Viewing this single domain wall as a path, we see that it suffices to consider the paths that satisfy the following conditions. \begin{itemize} \item The path must start from one of the black dots on the right. \item Each step (from one vertex to the nearest-neighbor vertex) must only go left or up. \item The path that goes through the red dots are forbidden. \item The path must end at the blue dot on the top-left corner. \end{itemize}